ZARIFREZAUL/QUERY-EXPANSION/README.md

 We cannot get the exact result which we expect in Pipilika Search Engine when we use a portion of our information as a search key.

-\item  Lack of Intelligent Query Results:
+Lack of Intelligent Query Results:

 We have observed that the query results that we retrieved by performing a search are not intelligent search results.
 Those results are unable to fulfill users expected search information in some cases.